Modspar Frequently Asked Questions

 What does it cost to attend an ATC program?

 The registration fee for each of the summer ATC programs is $100.
 Ask your school district administrators if they will pay your registration fee and reimburse your mileage.
-The $100 registration fee is returned to ATC scholars after the summer institute in the form of a teacher stipend.
+The $100 registration fee is returned to ATC scholars after the summer institute in the form of teacher stipends.
 Each teacher receives a stipend of $40 per day or $280 for all 7 days (5 days in June or July plus 2 days in August) of the summer institute.
 Meals and parking are provided.
 Scholars who live more than 45 miles from Athens receive free accommodations on campus.

 Where are the accommodations for residential participants, and will I have to share a room?

 Residential scholars stay on campus in a renovated dorm with air conditioning.
 The dorm is typically within short walking distance of the institute classroom.
 Meals will be at Nelson Dining Hall, which is adjacent to the Living Learning Center.
 You are not required to share a room, although this option is available for teachers who request it.
 Most rooms are suites with a shared bathroom.
 You will have access to common areas in the dorm to socialize and work with other scholars.
 Laundry facilities are available and parking passes are provided for designated lots only.

 Can you accommodate dietary restrictions?

 In many cases, yes.
 Please contact program manager Mary Harmison at firstname.lastname@example.org for further information.

 Can I earn Continuing Education Units (CEUs) by attending an ATC program?